Last updated on: January 27, 2026

 Creating a Scheduled Task

-Once you are on the Mapping step.
-After completing mappings and selecting your options, select Schedule as Task.
+During the Mapping step, after completing mappings and selecting your options, select Schedule as Task.

-After clicking the Schedule as Task button or clicking the edit button on an existing task, you be on the Edit Task page.
+After clicking Schedule as Task or the Edit button on an existing task, you are taken to the Edit Task page.
+Do the following:

-- Create a name for your scheduled task.
+- (Required) Add a name for the scheduled task.

-- Add a helpful description for your task.
+- (Optional) Add a description for the task.

 - Determine the number of times a job can fail before being automatically disabled.

-- The Crontab Schedule (UTC) will allow you to schedule a recurring or a one-time task.
+- The Crontab Schedule (UTC) enables you to schedule a task either as a one-time event or on a recurring basis.

-- Click on the Schedule Builder button on the right.
-This will pop up a dialog box like the one below.
+- Click the Schedule Builder button on the right.
+This opens a dialog box like the one below.

-- Click on Recurring to schedule a task that you want to run on a scheduled basis over and over
+- Click Recurring to schedule a task to run repeatedly on a set schedule.

-- Click on One-Time to schedule a task that you want to run one time only.
+- Click One-Time to schedule a task to run a single time.

-The task appears in the Task List.
+The task appears in the Manage Tasks list.
 From here, view the listing.

-You also have the ability to sort on the column headers.
-Sort by Name, Last Run, Next Run, and more.
+Note: You also have the ability to sort on the column headers.
+Sort by Name, Last Run, Updated By, and more.

 Disable an Active Scheduled Task